OpenG/aws-java-sdk/s3-test/README.md

 A class that implements amazons provided AmazonS3 interface.
 It is basically a simplified in-memory implementation of the S3 storage that can be used when writing unit tests.

-### Advantages of using a fake instead of the actual service

-* Speed up your tests (no network latency due to in-memory implementation)
-* Make your tests more repeatable (no cleanup is needed after tests since all the data is discarded together with the fake itself meaning your tests will run on exactly the same environment every time)
-* Increase your security (fakes do not need to connect to Amazon S3 in order to run meaning you do not need to supply your CI server with AWS credentials in order to run your tests)

 ### Usage

 ```java